Invoice Payment Terms: A Complete Guide for Businesses

 #4.
 Seller Protection

-It is unfortunate that scams are rampant these days, and businesses, regardless of size, are not exempted from being targeted by fraud.
+It is unfortunate that scams are rampant these days, and businesses, regardless of size, are not exempt from being targeted by fraud.
 You need a form of leverage to protect your business in the event of any disputes.

 For instance, a customer with an overdue payment might argue that you did not specify when the payment is due.
 However, if you have clearly stated a deadline in your payment terms, the claim will likely backfire against the customer, clearing you from any potential liabilities.